Medical Information on Coloboma

 Despite this, young children with large colobomas and visual impairment will at first feel their vision to be 'normal'.
 They have never known anything else but their own visual world.
 They will assume that everyone else has vision the same as their own.
 They will not realise that other people see things differently.

 Fast to-and-fro movements of the eyes can develop.
 This is called Nystagmus.
 Sometimes a child with coloboma can also develop a squint.
 This is when the eyes do not look in the same direction.
-If you wish more information on any of these conditions please ask us.

 Are there any other conditions associated with coloboma?